Haida language: Phonotactics

 The syllable template in Haida is (C(C(C)))V(V)(C(C)).
 In Skidegate Haida the two unaspirated stops /p t/ can occur in the syllable coda, while none of the other unaspirated or aspirated stops can.
 In Masset Haida the unaspirated stops and affricates which may be in the syllable coda are //p t t͡s t͡ʃ k//, in Alaskan Haida //p t t͡s t͡ɬ k kʷ ʡ͡ʜ//.
 Would-be final //q// in loanwords may be nativized to zero.

 In Skidegate Haida a long syllabic lateral may appear in VV position, e.g. tl'll "sew".
 Historically this developed from long ii after a lateral consonant, but a few Skidegate words retain ii in this position, e.g. qaahlii "inside", liis "mountain goat wool".
 Syllabic resonants occur frequently in Masset Haida and occasionally in Kaigani Haida, but they are not present on the phonemic level.

+Orthography

 First orthography

 Several orthographies have been devised for writing Haida.
 The first alphabet was devised by the missionary Charles Harrison of the Church Mission Society who translated some Old Testament Stories in the Haida Language, and some New Testament books.
 These were published by the British and Foreign Bible Society with the Haida Gospel of Matthew in 1891, Haida Gospel of Luke in 1899 and the Haida Gospel of John in 1899, and the book of Acts in Haida in the 1890s.